 It was also concerning that the UK decided not to mirror new EU classifications for better identifying known and suspected endocrine-disrupting chemicals (EDCs) unless adopted globally, which could take many years.
 This decision will have a knock-on effect on the level of protection for UK consumers and wildlife from EDCs.
-In contrast, the EU plans to ban substances identified as EDCs from toys paving the way for better protection of children, who are particularly vulnerable to adverse impacts from EDCs.
+The EU plans to prohibit known and suspected hormone disrupting chemicals from toys.